MarcoIvn/MoviesDB_React/README.md

 ## Api key
-    For the proyect you need an api key for MoviesDB called 'REACT_APP_API_KEY' in a .env file
+    For the proyect you need an api key for MoviesDB called 'REACT_APP_MDB_API_KEY' in a .env file

     replace it with yours

+    Also you need to set up a firebase project that use email/password authentication, where you need to replace REACT_APP_FIREBASE_API_KEY and REACT_APP_FIREBASE_PROJECT_ID with your current api key and project id